daboucha/nba-analysis/README.md

     - Defensive Rating (DRTG)
     - Effective Shooting Percentage (eFG%)
     - PPG (Points per Game)

+Note: Players who are were drafted throughout the season will appear twice in the dataset on two different teams stats.

 **Questions we hope to answer by analyzing the data**
 1. Which players had the highest Offensive Rating
 2. Which players had the highest Defensive Rating
 3. Top 5 players with most potential
 4. Which team has the youngest average age of players
 5. Which team could potential winners
+6. Which teams had the highest number of new players added to their team (trading)

 ## Provisional Machine Learning Model
 **Example 1**